 Up, down, or to the side?

 This is one of the biggest decisions you will make.
-You need to decide whether you are building up by adding a story or our by adding on a room or going down and adding a basement.
+You need to decide whether you are building up by adding a story or our by adding a room or going down and adding a basement.
 If you don’t have enough space to extend at ground level, you may need to consider adding a second story or a basement.
 This, however, is far more costly than simply adding on another room.

 Impact on my neighbors